Madadog/three_osc/README.md

 * 3 multimode filters (RC, Ladder, IIR Biquad) with keytracking and envelope (todo: multimode biquad)
 * Unlimited polyphony
 * Legato
-* ADSR envelopes with adjustable slopes
+* ADSR envelopes with smoothly adjustable slopes
 * Sine, triangle, exponential, saw, and square waves
 * Bandlimited wave generation using a combination of wavetables and additive synthesis.
 * Detunable super with (up to) 128 voices for each oscillator